How to Make a Vignette like a Pro

 I use this method to decorate my upright piano, which is always a difficult piece of furniture in any room.

-In the picture, the dark color of the picture frame adds enough weight to balance off the larger size of the sail boat on the opposite end.
+In the picture, the dark color of the picture frame and cluster of objects add enough weight to offset the larger size of the sail boat on the opposite end.

 Create a linear vignette on a table top.A linear or tablescape vignette with outdoor elements.
 Create one like this on your table top.

-A tablescape vignette will typically encompasse the entire length of a table.
-Many people enjoy creating them during the holidays, where they set the mood and add a festive element to the season.
+A tablescape vignette will typically encompass the center or entire length of a table.
+Especially popular for holiday tables, they will set the mood and add a festive element to any season.

 The size and shape of your table will determine the type of arrangement you need to create.
-A rectangular table can support a long linear arrangement, (like the one pictured above) whereas a round table has room only for a low arrangement in the center.
+A rectangular table can support a long linear arrangement, (pictured above) whereas a round table will accommodate an arrangement in the center.
+Be sure the tablescape doesn't block the person sitting across from you.

 Go from how to make a vignette like a pro to home page